-Offer 1: Reserved Weekly Train: One weekly (or daily) single crossing in the annual working timetable, in the same days on the same train paths reserved for all weeks in the period of working timetable (or all remaining weeks if reserved during the working timetable), on the same service (origin/destination).

-Offer 2: Reserved Individual Train: One or more single crossings on one or more individual single train paths reserved in the annual working timetable, or reserved during the working timetable.

-Offer 3: Unreserved Additional Train: One or more single crossings unreserved in the annual working timetable, and without 24h advance planning at the latest, or planned less than a week in advance following an ad hoc request.

-Offer 4: Light Engine Movement: One or more single crossings by locomotives without wagons unreserved in the annual working timetable, planned no sooner than one week in advance, and operated on stand-by.

-B. Details of the charges are given in the following pages.
-Administration costs may be charged for Offers 2, 3 and 4 to cover the costs incurred in preparing the operational and contractual conditions, which are necessarily higher for a retail offer or non-standard paths (special paths at lower speeds, or with special operating requirements, etc.).
+- Offer 1: Reserved Weekly Train: One weekly (or daily) single crossing in the annual working timetable, in the same days on the same train paths reserved for all weeks in the period of working timetable (or all remaining weeks if reserved during the working timetable), on the same service (origin/destination). - Offer 2: Reserved Individual Train: One or more single crossings on one or more individual single train paths reserved in the annual working timetable, or reserved during the working timetable. - Offer 3: Unreserved Additional Train: One or more single crossings unreserved in the annual working timetable, and without 24h advance planning at the latest, or planned less than a week in advance following an ad hoc request. - Offer 4: Light Engine Movement: One or more single crossings by locomotives without wagons unreserved in the annual working timetable, planned no sooner than one week in advance, and operated on stand-by. - B. Details of the charges are given in the following pages.
+Administration costs will be charged under offers 2, 3 and 4 for requests for non-standard paths (special paths at lower speeds, or with special operating requirements, etc.) to cover the requirements for planning, safety or technical studies, and additional operational and management resources.